AirPhysio User's Guide

 - It is necessary to clean the AirPhysio® device after each session to remove moisture and/or mucus from the internal components.

 - Disassemble your AirPhysio® device.
-Please refer to Parts and Accessories and How to Unlock the Child-resistant Protective Cover prior to disassembling the device.
+Please refer to Parts and Accessories and How to Unlock the Child-resistant Protective Cover before disassembling the device.

 - Wash in a solution of tap water and mild soap or detergent.